SteveOv/ebop_maven/README.md

     - the file `./config/formal-test-dataset.json` contains the search criteria, labels and supplementary information for each target

-This will roughly hour or so on a moderately powerful system, with the resulting datasets taking up ~15 GB of disk space.
+This will take roughly one hour on a moderately powerful system, with the resulting datasets taking up ~15 GB of disk space.

 #### Training and testing the machine learning model
 The default machine learning model can be built and tested by running the following: